freddyaboulton/gradio-webrtc/README.md

 * The `inputs` parameter should be a list where the first element is the WebRTC component.
 The only output allowed is the WebRTC component.
 * The `time_limit` parameter is the maximum time in seconds the video stream will run.
 If the time limit is reached, the video stream will stop.

-## Streaming Video from the User Webcam to the Server and Back
+## Streaming Video from the server to the client

 ```python
 import gradio as gr